KillrVideo/killrvideo.github.io/src/site/docs/guides/web-tier.md

 On the Web Server, the Falcor Router is setup to handle requests to `/model.json`.
 It takes the path or paths requested by the client, and then tries to match them against routes which have been defined on the server.
-Here's an example route definition that matches some of those paths and would be called by the Falcor Router to handle the request:
+Here's an example route definition that matches some of our example paths and would be called by the Falcor Router to handle the request:

 ```javascript
 // Get video details by id